barteljan/VISPER/docs/README-VISPER-Sourcery.md

 It is then used in the `GeneratedAppFactoryForAppState`, in the factory method to create VisperApps, there is no need to use the appReducer manually.

-The `GeneratedAppFactoryForAppState` can be used to create a VISPERApp with an AppState containing a UserState.
+The `GeneratedAppFactoryForAppState` can be used to create a VISPERApp with an AppState containing subStatues (in the example we have an UserState).

 ```swift
 var initialState = AppState(userState: UserState(userName: "Max Usermann", isAuthenticated: false)